Secretary of the Army FEVS Message - Deadline Extended!

-The deadline to take the FEVS is quickly approaching!
-The last day to complete the survey has been extended to July 14th.
+The deadline to take the Federal Employee Viewpoint Survey is quickly approaching!
+The last day to take the survey is July 14th.

 Don't miss this opportunity to let your voice be heard, take the FEVS today!